your divorce & separation lawyers

 If you or your partner have decided that your marriage has come to an end you may be considering separation or divorce.
 We can help now with sound legal advice.

-The only ground for divorce is that your marriage has “irretrievably broken down” and that must be established by one of five facts namely adultery, unreasonable behaviour, two years separation by consent, five years separation or desertion.
+The only ground for divorce is that your marriage has “irretrievably broken down” and that must be established by 1 of 5 facts namely, adultery, unreasonable behaviour, 2 years separation and consent, 5 years separation or desertion.

-If neither of you are able to rely on one of these facts but want to live separately with a view to being divorced, you may want to consider entering into a separation agreement.
-This can detail the arrangements that you have agreed regarding your children and finances with a view to you divorcing by agreement when you have been separated for two years.
+If neither of you are able to rely on any of these facts but want to live separately with a view to being divorced, you may want to consider entering into a Separation Agreement.
+This can detail the arrangements that you have agreed in relation to your children and finances with a view to you divorcing by agreement when you have been separated for 2 years.

 Here is some basic information on divorce and separation that we hope will help.